Goa in December : 8 Offbeat things to do in Goa

 One of the many attractions in Goa during the season of Santa are the Christmas Ballroom dances that take place throughout the state.
 One of the most popular ones is the Annual Christmas Party at Quinta De Valdares in South Goa.
 Some other noteworthy spots to get your groove on and bogey are the Emerald Lawns and Alva Mar in Parra or the Woodburne Hall in Nuvem.
 If dancing isn’t your thing, fear not!
 Goa also has an array of week-long dance workshops by different dance groups to get you out there and dance your heart out.

-4. Attend the colorful Serendipity Arts festival in Panjim
+4. Attend the colourful Serendipity Arts festival in Panjim

 This month, Goa is getting you the best of art from different disclipines under one roof.
 So if you’re an art lover, you are in for a treat here in Goa during December.
 The Serendipity Arts festival 2018 will bring together various painters, photographers, dancers & every other possible form of artists for a span of 8 days from 15th to the 22nd of December.
 Despite being just 2 years in the running, it has rapidly emerged as one of the premier cultural showcases of India.
 So don’t miss this melange of visual, performing and culinary arts curated by the industry experts around the world.